wazuh/wazuh-documentation/source/user-manual/capabilities/syscollector.rst

   }

 Moreover, the same information can be consulted at the Wazuh APP, which includes an `Inventory` tab for each agent.
-For now it is available the OS, hardware and packages inventories at this tab, which looks like the following screenshot:
+For now, there are available OS, hardware and packages inventories at this tab, which looks like the following screenshot:

 .. thumbnail:: ../../images/manual/inventory.png
     :title: Inventory tab
     :align: center
     :width: 100%

-It also is available the `DevTool` tab to query the API directly from the Wazuh APP as is shown below:
+The `DevTool` tab is also available to query the API directly from the Wazuh APP as shown below:

 .. thumbnail:: ../../images/manual/devtools-syscollector.png
     :title: Inventory tab